 Thank you for considering KAIS EMS!

-Contact the KAIS EMS office by phone or email.
+Contact the KAIS EMS office by email.

 Visit KAIS EMS to meet with an admissions counselor for an interview and entrance exam.